a burning fire that casts no heat;

 a comb whose honey has been lost;

 the man not fearful or appalled,

-Chrétien de Troyes was a French poet in the late 12th century, most well known for his Arthurian epic poems which became seminal works of the Chivalric Romance genre, emulated countless times by later poets.
+Chrétien de Troyes (flourished 1165-80) was a French poet in the late 12th century, most well known for his Arthurian epic poems which became seminal works of the Chivalric Romance genre, emulated countless times by later poets.

 The Arthurian romances of Chrétien de Troyes are: